gimblll/GBL-Texture-Exporter/README.md

 - Settings stored inside the PSD as XMP metadata, no extra files to keep track of
 - Textures are exported as png or tga (format is deduced from export path filename)

+Compatible with Photoshop CC 2019 and newer.
+Use older commit if you need earlier compatibility.
+This is because CC 2019 reintroduced missing scripting functionality that went missing from CC 2015 onwards, and the newest commit uses it again.

 ## Screenshot

 ![UI Screenshot](https://raw.githubusercontent.com/gimblll/GBL-Texture-Exporter/master/screenshot.png)